 Any type of financial institution needs to use underwriters in order to mitigate the risk of any new transactions.
 Otherwise, the institution would only rely on educated guesses to evaluate the risk of a new venture, which may end up poorly, resulting in a loss of revenue for them.
 They also help protect consumers by ensuring they aren’t overpaying for services or items.

-What are Underwriting Fees?
+What Are Underwriting Fees?

 Underwriters need to be paid for their services, which is where underwriting fees come into play.
 Underwriting fees are simply fees that underwriters collect for performing their services.
 These fees will vary by the type of institution they are working for and each individual system.